In this post “Is your website clean?” I give you some ideas and tips to help protect your blog from malware, spam, hackers, etc.

 But, on the plus side, I learned a bit more about html and all the things that are going on in my site, and that’s kinda cool.
 So, at least there’s a good side to all of this.

-I’m an affiliate now for Sucuri, because they’ve done such a great job.
-If you’re interested in protecting your blog as well, please click on the icon below, and I’ll receive a small commission.
+Sucuri has done such a great job.
+If you’re interested in protecting your blog as well, you’ll want to hire them.